-Loosely speaking, a graph property is called local if satisfying it can be expressed as the conjunction of local conditions, where each local condition refers to a constant-distance neighborhood of one of the graph's vertices.
-A precise definition is given next.
-Definition 2.4 For a constant $\ell \in \mathbb{N}$, the l -neighborhood of a vertex v in a graph G is the subgraph of G induced by all vertices that are at distance at most l from v.
-A property Π of n-vertex graphs is called l -local if there exists a graph property Π' such that G is in Π if and only if the l -neighborhood of each vertex is G is in Π' .
-(Actually, Π' is a set of rooted graphs, where the root corresponds to the "center" of the l -neighborhood.)13 A graph property $\Pi = \bigcup_n \Pi_n$ is local if there exists a constant l such that Π_n is an l -local property of n-vertex graphs.
+Definition 2.4 (local property): For a constant $\ell \in \mathbb{N}$, the l -neighborhood of a vertex v in a graph G is the subgraph of G induced by all vertices that are at distance at most l from v.
+A property Π of n-vertex graphs is called l -local if there exists a graph property Π' such that G is in Π if and only if the l -neighborhood of each vertex in G is in Π' .
+(Actually, Π' is a set of rooted graphs, where the root corresponds to the "center" of the l -neighborhood.)19 A graph property $\Pi = \bigcup_n \Pi_n$ is local if there exists a constant l such that Π_n is an l -local property of n-vertex graphs.